Stabbing of Salman Rushdie: Background

-Rushdie had been living under threat of assassination since 1989.
-The Satanic Verses, his fourth novel, garnered critical acclaim as well as threats from hardliner Shia Muslims upon its 1988 publication.
+Salman Rushdie had been living under threat of assassination since 1989.
+The Satanic Verses, his fourth novel, garnered critical acclaim but was controversial, receiving threats from hardliner Shia Muslims upon its 1988 publication.
 Ayatollah Khomeini, the Supreme Leader of Iran at the time, issued a 1989 fatwa calling for Rushdie's assassination, forcing Rushdie into hiding for several years.
 Hitoshi Igarashi, who translated The Satanic Verses in Japanese, was stabbed to death in July 1991.
 Ten days before, the book's Italian translator Ettore Capriolo was stabbed multiple times at his home in Milan.

 The Execution of Imam Khomeini's Order set a US$3 million bounty on Rushdie, with the 15 Khordad Foundation offering to pay it.
 The bounty against Rushdie has never been lifted, though in 1998, the government of Iran looked to distance itself from the fatwa and pledged no longer to urge that it be carried out.
 In 2017, however, the Supreme Leader of Iran, Ayatollah Ali Khamenei, reaffirmed that the edict remained in effect, saying, "The decree is as Imam Khomeini issued."

 In the years prior to the stabbing, Rushdie traveled without a security detail, and the Chautauqua festival where he was speaking was known for its "accessible" and "relaxed environment".
 Two weeks before he was stabbed, Rushdie told German current affairs magazine Stern that "nowadays my life is very normal again", and that social media would have made his life "more dangerous, infinitely more dangerous" had it existed in the 1980s.
 According to the co-founder of City of Asylum, Henry Reese (who was scheduled to interview Rushdie), the novelist had promised him just before they went onstage together that he would tour the United States to create new opportunities for the asylum and protection of persecuted artists.

 Rushdie recalled experiencing a vivid dream of being stabbed in an ancient Roman amphitheatre two nights before the actual stabbing occurred.
 The intensity of the dream caused him to consider canceling his lecture at the Chautauqua Institution until he eventually decided to attend.